FAForever/wiki-pages/faf-version-guidelines.md

 To prepare the discussion, one of the following steps is advisable:
 - Export `heightmap.raw` and create a 360° rotation/mirror video to discuss the `source` area or angle.
-    - Worldmachine Template
+    - Worldmachine Template <span style="background-color: yellow">add</span>
-- Create and test a few `source` area or angle options with the `MapTransformer` and compare the results.
+- Create and test a few `source` area or angle options on the correct `source`map version with the `MapTransformer` and compare the results.
     - Terrain issues at `source` area or angle.
     - Differences in `prop` count and `marker` placement, ...